Celebrating 25+ years of trusted chiropractic care

 Why Injury Prevention Is Often Overlooked in Bundaberg

-One trend we consistently notice in Bundaberg is that injury prevention practices are frequently misunderstood or undervalued.
+In Bundaberg, we consistently see injury prevention practices being misunderstood or undervalued.
 Many gym-goers focus on performance goals; lifting heavier, training harder or pushing intensity without giving the same attention to preparation and recovery.

 This mindset shift is a key component of effective gym injury prevention Bundaberg athletes benefit from long term.